AI-generated

 Doctrines

-• Mandatory Nature of Article 811 (Three-Witness Rule) — In the probate of a contested holographic will, it is a mandatory requirement that at least three witnesses explicitly declare that the signature in the will is the genuine signature of the testator, serving as a safeguard against fraud and substitution of wills.
+• Mandatory Nature of Article 811 — For a contested holographic will, the presentation of at least three witnesses who explicitly declare that the will and signature are in the handwriting of the testator is mandatory, not merely permissive.
+The use of "shall" in the statute denotes an imperative obligation designed to prevent fraud and substitution of wills.

 Provisions